 Daqing Heilongjiang, China Travel Guide

 Dongbei cuisine features warming and filling dishes.
-The cold climate historically required food high in calories, often preserved for winter.
+The cold climate historically required food with high levels of calories, often preserved for winter.

 Staple foods include wheat (used in noodles, dumplings, and pancakes), corn, and potatoes.
 Pork is a very common meat, alongside chicken and beef.
 The cuisine also features local veggies and freshwater fish.